CommanderTurtle/regedited/README.md

 > The best way to predict the future is to invent it.
  	- Alan Kay

+The registry, edited.

-> The registry, edited.
-A fast plaintext parse-ment database with structured headers, typed hex-word offsets, and O(1) section jumps on multi-GB files.
+> A fast plaintext parse-ment database with structured headers, typed hex-word offsets, and section jumps/diffs on multi-GB files.

+### "Turn any file into a registry"

 Inspired by the [safetensors](https://github.com/huggingface/safetensors) format's ability to scan, diff, and replace keys in multi-gigabyte files without loading them into RAM — applied to structured markdown documents with full key-value semantics.